-9.1 Adjustment for the Introduction of a Carbon Price
+9.1 Adjustment for the Introduction and Repeal of a Carbon Price

-On 1 July 2012, as a result of the introduction of the Clean Energy Act 2011, the RRP in each region is estimated to have been increased by approximately \$20 per MWh in the medium term.
+On 1 July 2012, as a result of the introduction of the the Clean Energy Act 2011 (CEA), the RRP in each region) was estimated to have been increased by approximately \$20 per MWh in the medium term.

-Historical prices used in the calculations in these Procedures will be adjusted by increasing the historical RRPs by \$20 per MWh for each trading interval prior to 1 July 2012.
+Historical prices used in calculating these Procedures have been adjusted by increasing the historical RRPs by \$20 per MWh for each trading interval prior to 1 July 2012.